Create An Online Gantt Chart in Minutes

 Make a Basic Gantt - Video Transcript

-The Gantt Chart allows us to visualize and see how project tasks relate to each other and progress over time.
+Gantt Charts allows us to visualize and see how project tasks relate to each other and progress over time.

 There are a couple of ways to start a project with a Gantt view.